HOME | ABOUT | INDEX | NEWS | FACEBOOK | CONTACT

 Jakapong Jakrajutatip (Thai) - Business Executive

-Glenn Magpantay (Filipino) - US Commission on Civil Rights
+Glenn Magpantay (Filipino) - US Commissioner on Civil Rights

 Michelle Dee (Filipino) - Miss Universe Philippines